 The morning after pill may be an option for you to prevent pregnancy following unprotected sex.
 Here’s everything you need to know before you decide

-The emergency contraceptive pill is also referred to as the 'morning after' pill.
+The emergency contraceptive pill is also referred to as the morning after pill.
 It's one of the options used to help prevent pregnancy after unprotected sex, or in the case of failed contraception such as a split condom or missed birth control pill.

 The sooner you take the pill after having unprotected sex, the more likely it is to be effective.
 The morning after pill is intended for emergency use and should not be used for regular contraception.
-Speak to your GP or family planning clinic for advice on the different methods for regular contraception.
+Speak to your GP or family planning clinic for advice on the different methods of regular contraception.

 It’s important to note that the emergency contraceptive pill does not protect you against sexually transmitted infections (STIs), so you should take separate measures to look after your sexual health.
 These can include going for regular sexual health check-ups and using barrier forms of contraception, such as condoms.

 You can access the emergency contraceptive pill from Boots pharmacies after having a private chat with a pharmacist in store.* Or alternatively, you can access it with the Boots Online Doctor – The Morning After Pill Service.^ In some areas, it can also be available free of charge in pharmacies through a local NHS service.
 Ask in store if this applies to your area.
 You may be able to get the morning after pill free of charge if it’s prescribed to you by your GP or a family planning clinic.